 These upgrades improve the tone of the factory design of the Fender® Champion 600 Reissue amplifier; they do not change the circuitry from stock.
 We are simply using higher quality, better sounding components of the same value (except the preamp filter cap, which is slightly reduced in value) to improve the tone and feel of the amplifier.

 Disclaimer: Specialty Guitars, LLC is in no way liable for damage caused to yourself or your amplifier in installing this kit.
-We recommend that you review this page on the proper discharging of filter capacitors before beginning work on your amp. if you do not feel confident to install this kit, including taking the necessary safety precautions, we strongly recommend that you take your amplifier to a qualified amplifier technician.
+We recommend that you review the proper discharging of filter capacitors before beginning work on your amp. if you do not feel confident to install this kit, including taking the necessary safety precautions, we strongly recommend that you take your amplifier to a qualified amplifier technician.

 Step By Step Instructions